Professor Hemant Pandit

 Responsibilities

-• Director of Research and Innovation, LIRMM
+• Institute Director (Head of School), LIRMM

 Research interests

-Hemant currently holds various NIHR, Charitable Trust and industry grants.
-His current research is in the following areas.
+I currently hold various NIHR, Charitable Trust and industry grants.
+My current research is in the following areas.

 1. Use of liposomal bupivaciane in knee arthroplasty